 - Greening to provide shelter and shade, improve air quality and the feel of the streets.

 - Seating to create places where people can stop and rest.

 - Use of older streets rather than main roads that are better suited to motor traffic.

 Sample route from British Museum to Waterloo or Trafalgar Square

-The network would eventually criss-cross London, joining a variety of landmarks and stations.
+The network would eventually criss-cross London, joining a variety of landmarks and stations (as illustrated above).
 Here we present a sample route linking the British Museum with either Trafalgar Square or Waterloo Bridge.
 The precise routes would be decided with boroughs.
 This route could form part of a longer route from Euston to Waterloo Station.